gideonekekeke/NigeriaApiDocs/docs/index.rst

 .. _index:

 ****************************************
-Nigeria API Documentation
+NigeriaState API Documentation
 ****************************************

 .. meta::
     :description: This is the official documentation for the Nigeria API developed by Gideon Ekeke.
-    :keywords: Nigeria API, Documentation
+    :keywords: NigeriaState API, Documentation

 .. _dsg-introduction:

 Introduction
 ============

-This documentation provides details on how to use the Nigeria API, developed by Gideon Ekeke.
+This documentation provides details on how to use the NigeriaState API, developed by Gideon Ekeke.
 The API allows developers to access information about Nigerian states, regions, and subregions.
 We provide examples, including API endpoints and their expected responses, for both visual and technical reference.